salrashid123/cloud_auth_pkcs/README.md

-## Cloud Auth Library using PKCS-11
+## Python auth library for GCP, AWS and Azure using PKCS-11 based credentials

-Python library which supports `TPPKCS-11` embedded authenticated credentials for various cloud providers.
+Python library which supports `PKCS-11` embedded authenticated credentials for various cloud providers.

 The supported set of providers and credential types: